Naples: Churches and other religious structures

 Naples is the seat of the Archdiocese of Naples; there are hundreds of churches in the city.
-The Cathedral of Naples is the city's premier place of worship; each year on 19 September, it hosts the longstanding Miracle of Saint Januarius, the city's patron saint.
+The Naples Cathedral is the city's premier place of worship; each year on 19 September, it hosts the longstanding Miracle of Saint Januarius, the city's patron saint.
 During the miracle, which thousands of Neapolitans flock to witness, the dried blood of Januarius is said to turn to liquid when brought close to holy relics said to be of his body.
 Below is a selective list of Naples's major churches, chapels, and monastery complexes: